Gabriele-tomai00/Esse3FAKE/README.md

     I developed a Bash program for automated email sending.
 The program takes the recipient’s email address as input, while the sender remains the same (the attacker).

 5. **Git**:
-    I used Git with Github for writing the program and kept the repository private on my personal account (I had previously used Git with GitLab)
+    I used Git with Github for writing the program and kept the repository public on my personal account (I had previously used Git with GitLab)

 6. **Mail server (Postfix e Dovecot)**:
     I used the Postfix and Dovecot packages to set up 2 email servers (one for each Linux virtual machine).